© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Moulton Roman Site is a scheduled monument protected by Cadw under reference GM253.
 View the official record →

-Moulton Roman Site is a Roman building of unclassified type located in Wales and recorded under Cadw's Scheduled Ancient Monument designation GM253.
+Moulton Roman Site is a Roman building of unclassified type located in Wales and designated as a scheduled ancient monument under Cadw reference GM253.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM253.

 Moulton Roman Site dates from the roman period, and is classified as a building (unclassified).
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Moulton Roman Site is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM253.